Should you choose an Intensive Driving Course?

 Also described as a ‘refresher course’ or a “driving crash course”, an intensive driving course packs in all the training you require to pass your test in a shorter timeframe than normal.

-You need to hold a provisional UK driving licence to take the course and, if you’re using your own car, you’ll need student driver insurance coverage.
+You need to hold a provisional driving license to take the course and, if you’re using your own car, you’ll need student driver insurance coverage.
 While you can often take both the theory and dry runs as part of the course, many driving schools will require you to have actually already passed your theory test and have the ability to demonstrate a fundamental level of ability.

 What’s included with an intensive driving course?

 Many courses will provide one-to-one tuition with a certified driving instructor.
-You’ll do the same training as you would with a longer series of standard driving lessons, although an intensive course can frequently be tailored to concentrate on the areas that you’re least comfy with.
+You’ll do the same training as you would with a longer series of standard driving lessons, although an intensive course can frequently be tailored to concentrate on the areas that you’re least comfortable with.
 You’ll then get a fast-tracked dry run at the end of your knowing.

 With a domestic course, you’ll participate in a training centre to be informed on the rules of the road and presented to your driving instructor who will deal with you throughout the week.